Critical Mass (cycling): Conflicts involving Critical Mass

 Critical Mass rides have generated controversy and public opposition.
 The group has often protested in high-profile events, ranging from major political events to the Olympics.
 Some critics claim that Critical Mass is a deliberate attempt to obstruct traffic and disrupt normal city functions, asserting that individuals taking part refuse to obey traffic laws.

 Some bicycling advocacy groups have expressed concern that the nature of Critical Mass and altercations with motorists could weaken public support for cyclists.
 Though it does not condone incidents of violence and rudeness, the San Francisco Bicycle Coalition credits Critical Mass with spotlighting bicycle issues and aiding their efforts in advocating for cyclists.

+Legal argument

+In the UK, the question of whether a Critical Mass requires advance notification of the local police was tested in a high-profile court case which went to the House of Lords (at the time effectively the highest court of appeal in the UK).
+In Kay (FC) v Commissioner of the Police of the Metropolis, the House of Lords ruled that Critical Mass was a procession which was "commonly or customarily held" and was thus in the scope of an exemption to the legal requirement for notification of the police.